open-mmlab/mmdetection/configs/rfnext/README.md

 ### Searching Jobs

 You can launch searching jobs by using config files with prefix `rfnext_search`.
-The json files of searched structures will be saved to `rfsearch_cfg.log_dir`.
+The json files of searched structures will be saved to `work_dir`.

 If you want to further search receptive fields upon a searched structure, please set `rfsearch_cfg.rfstructure_file` in config file to the corresponding json file.